Gateway Pacific Terminal at Cherry Point Proposal

-The proposed Gateway Pacific Terminal would handle import and export of up to 54 million dry metric tons per year of bulk commodities, mostly exporting coal.
+The proposed Gateway Pacific Terminal would handle export up to 54 million dry metric tons per year of bulk commodities, mostly coal.

 In a related project, BNSF Railway Inc. has proposed adding rail facilities adjacent to the terminal site and installing a second track along the six-mile Custer Spur.

-The U.S. Army Corps of Engineers, the state Department of Ecology and Whatcom County will conduct a coordinated environmental review of the Pacific International and BNSF applications under the
+The U.S. Army Corps of Engineers, the state Department of Ecology and Whatcom County determined in 2012 that the proposed export terminal and associated rail expansion require

 National Environmental Policy Act (NEPA) and the